Driver safety is a top priority for many people these days, and rightly so.

-In short: as long as it is legal to buy, possess, and use CBD in your country, it is likely that it is legal to take CBD and drive.
-In the UK there are no restrictions on taking CBD and driving, and as long as you are using a CBD oil that has been legally sold in the UK you will have no issues.
+In short: as long as it is legal to buy, possess, and use CBD in your country, it is likely that taking CBD oil and driving is legal.
+There are no restrictions on taking CBD oil and driving UK, and as long as you are using a CBD that has been legally sold in the UK you will have no issues.

 Legal concerns aside, is it a good idea to take CBD while driving?
 Let’s take a look.

 Generally speaking, the CBD compound will not affect you strongly enough to impact on your driving.
 It is the presence of other compounds, in particular THC, that you need to worry about.

 If you take a CBD oil that has a high concentration of THC (above the legal limit for CBD products sold in the UK) you may experience some effects that will make it more difficult to drive.